Table of Contents

 OK, so the results REALLY SHOCKED ME!!

-What do these finding suggest?
-To me it suggests that smell is such an individual preference that it is hard to say what the worst smelling essential oils are because everyone's list would be different.
+What do these findings suggest?
+To me, it indicates that smell is such an individual preference that it is hard to say what the worst-smelling essential oils are because everyone's list would be different.

-There were 4 essential oils that really stood out as being unpleasant for several users, here they are:
+5 essential oils really stood out as being unpleasant for several users.
+Here they are:

 1. Patchouli Essential Oil

-Patchouli essential oil has a deep, earthy aroma and is used extensively in perfumes, soaps, and cosmetics.
-Patchouli oil is also used in aromatherapy and has a range of benefits for health and wellbeing.
+Patchouli essential oil was voted the worst-smelling essential oil.
+It has a deep, earthy aroma and is used extensively in perfumes, soaps, and cosmetics.
+Patchouli oil is also used in aromatherapy and has a range of benefits for health and well-being.
 It is believed to be helpful for anxiety, depression, and stress.

 Patchouli essential oil is also thought to be helpful for acne, eczema, and other skin conditions.
-It can be used topically or inhaled, it should be diluted before topical use on the skin.
+It can be used topically or inhaled but should be diluted before topical use on the skin.

 "Patchouli, I know a lot of people that wear it as perfume/cologne (men and women) and they put on way too much, it is super overpowering and gives me a headache, almost makes me gag when I smell it on people." -Kristin F, CO